USING IRONOCR

 1. First, install the IronOCR/Tesseract NuGet package inside your .NET project.

-3. It is designed so that the language property supports more than one language.
+3. The language property supports more than one language.

 4. Specify the image file path you want to process, then create an OcrInput object.